Last updated January 10, 2020

 Crushed glass is often sold to manufactures of composite materials or is sometimes used as an "alternative daily cover," a material placed on the surface of an active landfill cell to control pests, fires, odors, and blowing litter.

-Cartons from refrigerated section
+Cartons or food boxes from refrigerated section

 But put shelf-stable cartons in the garbage, these are made of three materials and are too difficult to recycle.